I. General Policy

 There are limitations on signature and approval authority.
 An individual may not:

-- approve one’s own reimbursement or (absent the prior approval of the Vice President for Finance) the reimbursement of someone to whom one reports;
+- approve one’s own reimbursement or (absent the prior approval of the Vice President for Finance and Administration) the reimbursement of someone to whom one reports;

 - sign or approve a personnel action form or salary form that impacts one’s own salary;